tonycao/blog/_posts/2015-01-28-spell-check-in-sublimetext.md

 layout: post
 title:  "Spell Check in SublimeText"
 date:   2015-01-28 16:55:33
-categories: Technical
+categories: technical
 ---

 I am using LaTex and SublimeText to create slides for my thesis proposal.
 The feature I need is spell check.

 After searching on google, I found that the spell check is allowed in SublimeText.

 You can enable spell check by either: